Orphan Train: Criticisms

 Many children who were placed out west had survived on the streets of New York, Boston or other large Eastern cities and generally, they were not the obedient children which many families expected them to be.
 In 1880, a Mr. Coffin of Indiana editorialized, "Children so thrown out from the cities are a source of much corruption in the country places where they are thrown. ...
 Very few such children are useful."

 Some residents of placement locations charged that orphan trains were dumping undesirable children from the East onto Western communities.
 In 1874, the National Prison Reform Congress charged that these practices resulted in increased correctional expenses in the West.

 Older boys wanted to be paid for their labor, sometimes, they asked for additional pay or they left a placement in order to find a higher paying placement.
 It is estimated that young men initiated 80% of the placement changes.

-One of the many children who rode the train was Lee Nailing.
-Lee's mother died of sickness; after her death, Lee's father could not afford to keep his children.
-Another orphan train child was named Alice Ayler.
-Alice rode the train because her single mother could not provide for her children; before the journey, they lived on "berries" and "green water."

 Catholic clergy maintained that some charities were deliberately placing Catholic children in Protestant homes in order to change their religious practices.
 The Society for the Protection of Destitute Roman Catholic Children in the City of New York (known as the Protectory) was founded in 1863.
 The Protectory ran orphanages and place out programs for Catholic youth in response to Brace's Protestant-centered program.
 Similar charges of conversion via adoption were made concerning the placement of Jewish children.

 Not all of the orphan train children were real orphans, but they were classified as orphans after they were forcibly removed from their biological families and transported to other states.
 Some claimed that this practice was a deliberate pattern which was intended to break up immigrant Catholic families.
 Some abolitionists opposed placements of children with Western families, viewing indentureship as a form of slavery.

 Orphan trains were the target of lawsuits, generally filed by parents who attempted to reclaim their children.
 Suits were occasionally filed by receiving parents or receiving family members who claimed that they either lost money or were harmed as the result of the placement.